Write a whole book, start to shelf.

 Brief the AI

-Tell Pensive what you're writing — premise, genre, length.
-Everything downstream is drawn from this.
+Tell Pensive what you're writing — premise, genre, length, tone, heat.
+Every layer below is drawn from this.

 - 3